telenkor/light-pollution-map-osmand/README.md

 <!-- USAGE EXAMPLES -->
 ## Disclaimer

-The Light pollution Map was tested on the OsmAnd+ v4.8.4 application.
+The project was tested on the OsmAnd+ v4.8.4 application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>